 Why is a pharmacist contacting me from my cardiologist’s office?

 While there is no dispensing pharmacy at Capital Cardiology Associates, there is a clinical pharmacy team that works with our cardiologists, nurses, and clinical team to ensure the safest, most effective medication therapy possible for our patients.
-The team consists of 3 clinical pharmacists – one board-certified cardiology pharmacist and two post-graduate pharmacy residents that are completing their second year of advanced training.
-There are also two sixth-year pharmacy students from Albany College of Pharmacy & Health Sciences who assist with day-to-day pharmacy operations.
+The team consists of 3 clinical pharmacists – two clinical pharmacists and one post-graduate pharmacy resident who is completing their second year of advanced training.

 The CCA Clinical Pharmacy team is available to meet with patients in person or by phone to answer medication questions, including side effects, medication interactions, questions on over-the-counter products or herbals, what a medication is for, how to remember to take your pills or other drug related concerns.